Pembrokeshire Coast National Park: Pembrokeshire Coast Path

 The Pembrokeshire Coast Path is a designated National Trail.
 It was established in 1970, and is 186 mi long, much of it at cliff-top level, with a total of 35,000 ft of ascent and descent.

 The southern end of the path is at Amroth.
 The northern end was regarded as being at Poppit Sands, near St. Dogmaels, where the official plaque was sited; however, the path now continues to St. Dogmaels, where a new marker was unveiled in July 2009, and links with the Ceredigion Coast Path to continue northwards as part of the Wales Coast Path, the 870 mi long-distance walking route around the whole coast of Wales from Chepstow to Queensferry, which was officially opened in 2012.

 Administration

 The Park is managed by Pembrokeshire Coast National Park Authority, which has around 150 staff and a committee of 18 members.
 The Authority's purposes are to conserve and enhance the National Park, and encourage the public to enjoy and understand it.
 In pursuing these purposes, the authority has a duty to foster the social and economic well-being of the communities within its boundaries.
 Its offices are in Pembroke Dock.
 The Chief Executive is Tegryn Jones.

 The Authority also manages the entire length of the Pembrokeshire Coast Path, a 186 mi national trail which lies almost entirely within the Pembrokeshire Coast National Park.

+In light of renaming of the other two Welsh national parks, the authority stated it plans to retains both its English and Welsh name in April 2023.